 What are ferromagnetic materials?

-Ferromagnetic material is the type of material that is attracted strongly by external magnetic field.
+A ferromagnetic material is a type of material that is attracted strongly by an external magnetic field.
 One can convert a ferromagnetic material like an iron rod, or steel into a permanent magnet by the process of magnetic induction.
-This type of materials can retain the induced magnetism even after removing the external magnetic field.
+This type of material can retain the induced magnetism even after removing the external magnetic field.

 Examples of ferromagnetic materials

 Origin of ferromagnetism

-Now, if the material is placed in external magnetizing field, dipoles of all domains try to orient in the direction of applied magnetic field.
+Now, if the material is placed in an external magnetizing field, dipoles of all domains try to orient in the direction of the applied magnetic field.
 At this, the resultant dipole moment becomes very high.
 Hence, its magnetic property appears which is much stronger than the diamagnetic property.
-On increasing the strength of magnetizing field, ferromagnetic material becomes more magnetized.
-But after a certain limit it reaches to the saturation level where the magnetization of ferromagnetic material will not increase even after increasing the external field.
+On increasing the strength of the magnetizing field, ferromagnetic material becomes more magnetized.
+But after a certain limit, it reaches to the saturation level where the magnetization of ferromagnetic material will not increase even after increasing the external field.

 Properties of ferromagnetic materials

 Here is the list of some properties of ferromagnetic materials –

 - Attracted strongly by the magnet.

-- Magnetic field lines are more denser inside this material when it is in external magnetic field.
+- Magnetic field lines are denser inside this material when it is in an external magnetic field.

 - Relative magnetic permeability is very high (in the order of 102 to 106).